Chronicle of AnthillHacks ’19

 Workshop of visual storytelling using Maaya — Bhanu

-While on camp site, we all made a collective decision to start every day with a short summary narration by all participants about the previous day.
-Then used in the Maaya software to make a A/V presentation.
+While on the camp site, we all made a collective decision to start every day with a short summary narration by all participants about the previous day.
+Then used in the Maaya software to make an A/V presentation.

 - Watch the summaries here.